I. Basis for Policy

 Throughout the research misconduct proceeding, the RIO will review the situation to determine if there is any threat of harm to public health, federal funds and equipment, or the integrity of the research process.
 In the event of such a threat, the RIO will, in consultation with the CPC Chair, other institutional officials, and ORI, as necessary, take appropriate interim actions to protect against any such threat.

 Interim action might include: additional monitoring of the research process and the handling of federal funds and equipment; reassignment of personnel or of the responsibility for the handling of federal funds and equipment; additional review of research data and results; or delaying publication.
-FAS shall, at any time during a research misconduct proceeding, notify ORI (or the relevant federal agency) immediately if there is reason to believe that any of the following conditions exist:
+With respect to federally funded research, FAS shall, at any time during a research misconduct proceeding, notify ORI (or the relevant federal agency) immediately if there is reason to believe that any of the following conditions exist:

 XI.
 Completion of Cases